rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

     frontend_status: Done

 This Chapter contains semantic rules to be used throughout the Specification document.

-Note that the description of the rules is more or less informal.
+The description of the rules is more or less informal.
 Some details are omitted to simplify the understanding.

 |